evakv0th/evakv0th/README.md

 - 👋 Hi, I’m Glib
 - 👀 I’m interested in hendehogs
-- 🌱 I’m currently learning javaScript (react express.js firebase)
+- 🌱 I’m currently learning javaScript

 <!---
 evakv0th/evakv0th is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.